bizaio/babelfish/babelfish-ng/projects/babelfish-form-control/README.md

 # Babelfish Form Control

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
-It provides a thin wrapper around PrimeNG components for Babelfish purposes in particular validation highlighting processed in the context of a Babelfish ValidationError list.
+It provides a thin wrapper around PrimeNG components for Babelfish purposes in particular support for the Babelfish Type Service client and Validation highlighting.

 ## Build